Polar Bears, First Ascents, and Rockfall: Getting Out in Baffin

 Kylus Hart

-I think we all remember the first time we saw a picture of Baffin Island.
-For me, it was a moment of disbelief—"What the hell, that exists?"
-Ever since then, visiting Baffin Island has been a pipe dream.
-That dream lingered until I unexpectedly ran into Sarah McNair-Landry and Erik Boomer in Zion National Park.
-Initially, I was a bit aggravated, noticing a group below the route my partner, Arthur Herlitzka, and I planned to overnight on.
-As we approached, a guy came down from the base and said, "Hey, morning guys!
-If y’all are headed towards this route, you can go ahead!"
-I asked, "BOOMER?"
-He replied, "KY?"
-It turned out I had met this lovely couple years earlier on the rivers of Idaho, though I had never seen them on a rock before.
-They were working on their hauling skills for their next Baffin trip, and I agreed to give them some pointers if they would share the bivy ledge with us.
+I ran into Sarah McNair-Landry and Erik Boomer there, completely by chance.
+At first, I was annoyed when I saw a group camped below the route my partner, Arthur Herlitzka, and I had planned to overnight on.
+But as we approached, a guy came down from the base and said, “Hey, morning, guys!
+If y’all are headed toward this route, you can go ahead!”
+I asked, “Boomer?”
+He replied, “Ky?”
+It turned out I had met him and his partner, Sarah, years earlier on the rivers of Idaho, though I had never seen them on rock before.
+They were practicing their hauling skills for an upcoming Baffin trip, and I agreed to give them a few pointers if they’d share the bivy ledge with us.

-The four of us set off with high hopes, hauling bags full of beer, gear, and a dead tree.
+The four of us set off with high hopes, hauling bags filled with beer, gear, and a dead tree.

-That night, the four of us shared the ledge and a fire made from what was left of the tree, swapping stories of our past trips and adventures.
-Arthur and I talked about big walls in Zion and Yosemite, while they regaled us with tales of Baffin Island and the Arctic, describing the incredible potential for big wall exploration that still exists in Baffin.
+That night, we all gathered around a fire on the ledge, swapping stories.
+Arthur and I talked about big walls in Zion and Yosemite, while Sarah and Boomer regaled us with tales of Baffin Island and the Arctic, describing the incredible potential for big wall exploration that still exists up there.
 We were hooked.
-That night, we made a plan to make it happen.
-As Baffin Island planning goes, it took two years to bring it to fruition, but we made it.
+That night, we sketched out a plan to make it happen.
+And as Baffin Island trips go, it took two years to bring it to life, but we finally made it.
 We landed in Iqaluit, preparing for an ascent of Mt.
 Asgard.
 After packing up, we set off for Pangnirtung.
 However, after almost landing in the ocean, the plane returned to Iqaluit.
-On the ride back, Boomer explained the game of flying in Baffin—it’s basically roulett.
-We spent the next six days trying to fly to Pangnirtung, but with no luck.
+On the ride back, Boomer explained that flying in Baffin is basically roulette.
+We spent the next six days trying to fly to Pangnirtung but with no luck.

-It was a memorable climb and the summit was rewarding a stillness floated around us for we were the only things up here guided by a system of cracks but it was time to conquer Angijuqqaaq a prominent peak where we spotted our next line.
+IIt was a memorable climb, and the summit felt rewarding.
+A stillness floated around us, as if we were the only ones up there, guided by a system of cracks.
+But it was time to conquer Angijuqqaaq, a prominent peak where we’d spotted our next line.

-We returned to the cove where we had met the polar bear prior and the coast was clear so we approached up and left around the crevasses on the glacier.
-From there, we embarked on our steepest and hardest climb: Polar Frenzy.
-Picking and choosing the cracks we thought would lead us where we wanted to go, we ascended.
-The route gradually grew more challenging as we climbed up and away from the glacier, finding ourselves in enjoyable 5.10/5.11 cracks that just needed a little lovin’ and scrubbin’.
-Climbing over roofs, around corners, and across slabs, we were having a great time.
-Erik dislodged one of the largest car-sized trundles either of us had ever seen, and after many hours of climbing, we found ourselves atop Angijuqqaaq, feeling elevated.
+We returned to the cove where we’d first encountered the polar bear, and since the coast was clear, we moved up and around the glacier’s crevasses.
+From there, we started our steepest and hardest climb: Polar Frenzy.
+We chose cracks that seemed to lead where we wanted to go, moving up and away from the glacier.
+The route got progressively more challenging, with enjoyable 5.10 and 5.11 cracks that needed a bit of cleaning.
+Climbing over roofs, around corners, and across slabs, we were in high spirits.
+At one point, Erik dislodged a trundle the size of a car—the biggest either of us had ever seen.
+After hours of climbing, we reached the top of Angijuqqaaq, feeling on top of the world.
 Polar Frenzy—5.11, C2, 12 pitches (Grade V).

-All in all, the zone is incredibly suitable for exploration and leisure.
-Just watch out for the polar bears and the frequent rockfall.
+All in all, the zone offers an incredible mix of adventure and beauty.
+Just watch out for polar bears and the frequent rockfall.